Introduction

 Thank you.

 Enjoyed the read?
 If you'd like to support my work, consider buying me a coffee.
-Each article takes about 15 cups to create.
+This interactive guide took 6 weeks, which translates to 54 coffee cups.
 Thanks a latte!

 Support me on Ko-fi